VikramDhumal/Array/README.md

 // Simple usage - but incredibly sophisticated under the hood!
 Array.Sort(arr);

-// What it actually does:
+// What it actually does internally:
 // 1.
-QuickSort for general cases
+QuickSort for general cases (fast average performance)
 // 2.
-HeapSort when QuickSort depth limit exceeded (avoids O(n²))
+HeapSort when QuickSort depth limit exceeded (avoids O(n²) worst case)
 // 3.
-InsertionSort for small partitions (< 16 elements)
+InsertionSort for small partitions (< 16 elements, reduces overhead)

+// This is called "IntroSort" (Introspective Sort) - a hybrid approach
+// that gets the best characteristics of multiple algorithms:
+// - Fast average case from QuickSort
+// - Guaranteed O(n log n) worst case from HeapSort
+// - Efficient handling of small arrays from InsertionSort
 ```

 **📊 Complexity Analysis:**